theRealAph/ScopeLocals/README.md

 - *Robustness* — Ensure that data shared by a caller is accessible only to legitimate callees.
 - *Performance* — Treat shared data as immutable so as to allow sharing among large numbers of threads.
+Also, this immutability greatly helps optimizing compilers.

 ## Non-Goals